setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-backlog.md

     developer decision.
 21. Latest **IntelliJ** default formatted.
 22. All rights to code goes to buyer.
 Software goes public under MIT license.
+23. The work is done under a contractor agreement, not an employment contract.

 ## Goal description